 Obviously, they’ve left out artificial dyes, fragrances, masking fragrances, parabens, formaldehyde, lanolin, and is perfect for sensitive skin.

 Here’s a baby wash with a lot of qualifications.

 It’s EWG-verified, NSF Organic, vegan-certified, USDA-BioPreferred, non-GMO, and Leaping Bunny-certified.

 75% of ingredients organic and 23% are natural, at least.

-It’s free of nuts, soy, parabens, sulfates, and perfumes.
+It’s free of nuts, soy, are Paraben-free, sulfates, and perfumes.